 This post is sponsored by Pomora Olive Oil and contains affiliate links.

 One of the platters I traditionally order at the Greek festivals is the lemon roasted chicken served with Greek lemon potatoes, braised green beans, and dolmades.
-It is so good.
-The food is a big plate of warmth and comfort.
+The food is a big plate of warmth, comfort, and pure deliciousness!

 How to make Greek Lemon Potatoes